projectcalico/calico/RELEASING.md

 1. Choose a version e.g. `export VERSION=v1.0.0`
 2. Create the release artifacts repositories `make release VERSION=$VERSION`.
 3. Follow the instructions to push the artifacts and git tag.
 4. Create a release on Github, using the tag which was just pushed.
-Attach the `calicoctl` binaries.
+5. Attach the following `calicoctl` binaries:
+   - `calicoctl`
+   - `calicoctl-darwin-amd64`
+   - `calicoctl-windows-amd64`